kurrent-io/KurrentDB-Client-NodeJS/docs/api/getting-started.md

 ```
 :::

-## Connecting to EventStoreDB
+## Connecting to KurrentDB

-To connect your application to EventStoreDB, you need to configure and create a client instance.
+To connect your application to KurrentDB, you need to configure and create a client instance.

 ::: tip Insecure clusters
-The recommended way to connect to EventStoreDB is using secure mode (which is
+The recommended way to connect to KurrentDB is using secure mode (which is
 the default).
-However, if your EventStoreDB instance is running in insecure
+However, if your KurrentDB instance is running in insecure
 mode, you must explicitly set `tls=false` in your connection string or client configuration.
 :::

-EventStoreDB uses connection strings to configure the client connection.
+KurrentDB uses connection strings to configure the client connection.
 The connection string supports two protocols:

-- **`esdb://`** - for connecting directly to specific node endpoints (single node or multi-node cluster with explicit endpoints)
+- **`kurrentdb://`** - for connecting directly to specific node endpoints (single node or multi-node cluster with explicit endpoints)
-- **`esdb+discover://`** - for connecting using cluster discovery via DNS or gossip endpoints
+- **`kurrentdb+discover://`** - for connecting using cluster discovery via DNS or gossip endpoints

-When using `esdb://`, you specify the exact endpoints to connect to.
+When using `kurrentdb://`, you specify the exact endpoints to connect to.
 The client will connect directly to these endpoints.
 For multi-node clusters, you can specify multiple endpoints separated by commas, and the client will query each node's Gossip API to get cluster information, then picks a node based on the URI's node preference.

-With `esdb+discover://`, the client uses cluster discovery to find available nodes.
+With `kurrentdb+discover://`, the client uses cluster discovery to find available nodes.
 This is particularly useful when you have a DNS A record pointing to cluster nodes or when you want the client to automatically discover the cluster topology.

 ::: info Gossip support
-Since version 22.10, esdb supports gossip on single-node deployments, so
+Since version 22.10, kurrentdb supports gossip on single-node deployments, so
-`esdb+discover://` can be used for any topology, including single-node setups.
+`kurrentdb+discover://` can be used for any topology, including single-node setups.
 :::

 For cluster connections using discovery, use the following format:

 ```
-esdb+discover://admin:changeit@cluster.dns.name:2113
+kurrentdb+discover://admin:changeit@cluster.dns.name:2113
 ```

 Where `cluster.dns.name` is a DNS `A` record that points to all cluster nodes.